beckym223/manual_work/E6_long_edited.md

 ment procedures.
 (I shall come back to discuss this last adjustment later on.)
 So adjusted, Figure 3 does not look all that
-8For historical background on these developments see Jack Triplett (1989) and Ernst Berndt (1991 Ch.
-4).

 ### ---Economics-1994-0-09.txt---

-11 14
-10 13
-Patents per 9 - - 12 Patents per
-R&D Dollar - Scientist and
-Engineer
-8 -11
-7 - 10
-6 9
-5
-4 7
-1920 1930 1940 1950 1960 1970 1980 1990
-FIGURE 4.
-DOMESTIC PATENT APPLICATIONS PER COMPANY-FINANCED R&D IN INDUSTRY (DASHED LINE; IN 1972 DOLLARS) AND PER SCIENTIST AND ENGINEER (SOLID LINE), LOG SCALE bad, and row 3b in Table 1 indicates no decline in the R&D coefficient even without the computer industry.
+bad, and row 3b in Table 1 indicates no decline in the R&D coefficient even without the computer industry.